JosieMald/event-calendar/README.md

 ### Description
 ```
-Created a daily planner that displays the current date with time blocks for the day.
-Each time block is color coded to show whether is it in the past, present, or future.
+Created a daily planner that displays the current date with time blocks for each hour.
+Each time block is color coded to show whether it is in the past, present, or future.
 The client can adjust there schedule accordingly by typing in the text block and saving there input.
 ```